PanosFirmpas/bamToBigWig/README.md

 Shift reads mapping to the plus strand by +5 and reads that map on the minus strand by -4.
 This centers the cutting ends on the center of the transposase 'event'.
 Overwrites --shift_p to 5 and --shift_n to -4.
+##### -buck,--bucket_size
+This will bucket the signal in -buck sized buckets.
+This will decrease resolution but will run faster and create a smaller sized bw file. *Be warned*, this will most probably leave bases with incorrect signal value in the .bw file.
+Default is 1
+##### -exfl,--explain_flags
+Show some extra help about filtering reads with their flags.
+##### -exco,--coverage_examples
+Show some examples of filtering reads with their flags and exit.